pat/combustion/README.md

 * Keep patches in a separate branch
 * Don't mess with the version or history file.
 I'll take care of that when the patch is merged in.

-There are no tests - partly because Combustion was extracted out from the tests of HyperTiny's Dobro, and partly because there's not much code.
-Still, if you can find a clean way of testing this, that'd be fantastic.
+The tests are extremely minimal, and patches to extend the suite are especially welcome.

 ## Credits

-Copyright (c) 2011, Combustion is developed and maintained by Pat Allan, and is released under the open MIT Licence.
+Copyright (c) 2011-2017, Combustion is developed and maintained by Pat Allan, and is released under the open MIT Licence.
 Many thanks to HyperTiny for encouraging its development, and [all who have contributed patches](https://github.com/pat/combustion/contributors).